LauraLynch1997/rock-paper-scissors-lizard-spock/README.md

 ### Images
-The image depicting the rules of the games were copied from [openclipart.org](https://openclipart.org/detail/325665/rock-paper-scissors-lizard-spock) and [wikipedia.org](https://en.wikipedia.org/wiki/Rock_paper_scissors).
+The image depicting the rules of the games were sourced from [openclipart.org](https://openclipart.org/detail/325665/rock-paper-scissors-lizard-spock) and [wikipedia.org](https://en.wikipedia.org/wiki/Rock_paper_scissors).
 The images help to give visual representation of the rules of the game to the user.
 ![Rock Paper Scissors Lizard Spock Rules](assets/images/readme.md-images/rock-paper-scissors-lizard-spock-rules.png) ![Rock Paper Scissors Rules](assets/images/readme.md-images/rock-paper-scissors-rules.svg.png)

 ### Fonts